PashaSchool/utils-kit/packages/react-url-query-params/README.md

 **Notes:**
 - Use `as const` for the options arrays to get the best TypeScript inference
-- The `set` function uses `replace: false`, so it adds to browser history
+- The `set` function accepts an optional second parameter `{ replace: boolean }` to control browser history:
+  - `replace: false` (default) - Adds a new entry to browser history (users can use back button)
+  - `replace: true` - Replaces the current history entry (prevents back button navigation to previous state)
 - Boolean flags are automatically generated and update reactively when URL changes
 - All parameter names and values are type-safe based on your config